The Design Problem ¶

 A good design practice is to display extra information that can be used to locate a particular user.
 For example, for a federated service like e-mail, you add the service provider’s name in addition to the name (firstname.lastname@example.org).
 This is sufficient but runs into issues when a user wants to change their name or provider.
 The user then needs to take on the cumbersome task of notifying all contacts of their new address.
 Recipients would need to trust your new e-mail address, without any strong proof that the sender is the same person or even using the same device.
 Users thus rarely change names or move providers even if they grow to dislike their current provider.

 Generate a new

 id when a user creates a profile.
-This is a sufficiently long string of characters that would be nearly impossible to guess (i.e., public key).
-If the user changes their service provider or username, the
+This is a sufficiently long string of characters that would be nearly impossible to guess (e.g., a public key).
+If the user changes their service provider or name, the

 id does not change, allowing an application to keep an up-to-date contact list and make it easier for users to understand if they are talking to the same person.